UPDATE (01/25/23): The House has passed H.Con.Res.7 in support of the protesters in Iran. The legislation now moves to the Senate for a vote.

 While the United States has limited power to directly stop the human rights abuses of the Iranian government, it can speak out against their actions.
 House Continuing Resolution 7 (H. Con.
 Res.
 7) does just that.
 The legislation “commends the bravery, courage, and resolve of the women and men of Iran demonstrating in more than 133 cities and risking their safety to speak out against the Iranian regime’s human rights abuses.”
 While the bill takes no policy steps, it does send a strong message of support from the United States to the Iranian protesters.

-Urge your representative to support H. Con.
+Urge your representatives to support H. Con.
 Res.
 7 and to speak out loudly against the human rights violations of the Iranian government.

 Hi, my name is [NAME] and I’m a constituent from [CITY, ZIP].